Mayor of Winchester

 The Office of Mayor of Winchester is the second oldest mayoralty in England, dating back to the period when Winchester was the capital of Wessex and England.
 The Mayor of Winchester thus stands second only to the Lord Mayor of the City of London in the order of precedence of civic heads.

 Winchester is one of just five local authorities in England to have an official residence for its Mayor.
 Abbey House was built in about 1700 and sited in the Abbey Gardens just off The Broadway in Winchester.
 It was acquired by the City Council in 1889.
 The house stands on the site of a monastic establishment known as Nunnaminster and later as St Mary's Abbey, which was founded around AD900 by Alfred's Queen Ealhswith.
 The Abbey survived until the late 1530s when it was formally surrendered to the Crown as part of the Dissolution of the Monasteries.

 History

 The exact date of the conferment of full mayoral rights is not known, since the original charter cannot be traced.
 When London petitioned the King for a grant of mayoralty in 1190, Winchester was not cited as precedent (as were certain French cities), but by 1200 there was reference to the mayoralty as an existing office.
 It is, therefore, safe to say that the office dates back to the 1190s.
 The incumbent for 2020-21 is described as the town's 821st mayor.

 The earliest Mayors sometimes held the office for several years in succession, but from the 13th century to the present day, the Mayor has been chosen annually.
 Until the 16th century, the Mayor-elect was required to travel to Westminster to receive the royal assent.

+The office developed during the medieval period when Winchester remained an important administrative, commercial and ecclesiastical centre.
+Early mayors possessed considerably greater executive authority than their modern successors and were responsible for aspects of the administration and governance of the city.
+Until the 16th century, a new elected Mayor of Winchester was required to travel to Westminster to receive royal assent to the appointment.

+The role of the Mayor changed significantly following the Municipal Corporations Acts 1835, which reformed municipal government in England and Wales and removed much of the executive authority historically exercised by the mayors.
+The office subsequently developed into the predominantly civic and ceremonial role it holds today.

+By tradition, the Mayor of Winchester takes precedence immediately after the Lord Mayor of London among English civic heads.

+Abbey House

+The official residence of the Mayor of Winchester is Abbey House, situated in Abbey Gardens near the Broadway in the city centre.
+Winchester is one of a small number of English cities which provides an official residence for its Mayor.

+The present House was constructed around 1700.
+It occupies part of the site of the former nunnaminster, later known as St Mary's Abbey, which was founded around AD900 by Ealhswith, wife of Alfred the Great.